hummingbird-dev/OAuth_unity.eudat/README.md

-First we go to [https://unity.eudat-aai.fz-juelich.de/home/home](https://unity.eudat-aai.fz-juelich.de/home/home) and click on the top left link "Register a new account".
+First we go to [https://unity.eudat-aai.fz-juelich.de/home/home](https://unity.eudat-aai.fz-juelich.de/home/home) and click on the top right link "Register a new account".
 From the pop-up menu we choose "OAuth 2.0 Client Registration Form".
 Now we fill the respective fields, whereas it is important to set "OAuth client allowed grants" to "authorizationCode".
 Be sure to remember the Password, we will need it later.
 The "OAuth client return URL" can be specified now or later.
 After successful registration we can login to the account and do things like changing the password or setting return URL's.
+Accordingly we logout.

 ## Redirect to authorization server